-Jerry O'Connell On Stage - Theater Credits, Bio and Tickets
+Jerry O'Connell On Stage - Theatre Credits, Bio and Tickets

 Jeremiah O'Connell was born on February 17, 1974 in Manhattan, New York City.
 He is known for his film roles in Stand by Me, Joe's Apartment, Jerry Maguire, Scream 2, and Kangaroo Jack in addition to his television roles in My Secret Identity, Sliders, Crossing Jordan, and The Defenders.